NELLE FABYAN’S PARISIAN COUTURE GOWN

 UNVEILING APRIL, 2026

-After years of fundraising and meticulous conservation, a couture gown for Nelle Fabyan from 1910, designed by famed Parisian fashion designer Georges Doeuillet, will go on display at the Fabyan Villa Museum.
+After years of fundraising and meticulous conservation, a couture gown for Nelle Fabyan from c.
+1910, designed by Parisian fashion designer Georges Doeuillet, creator of the cocktail dress, will go on display in 2026 at the Fabyan Villa Museum.

-Only 6 museums in the world, such as the Louvre in Paris and the MET in New York, have one of Deouillet’s garments.
+Only six museums in the world, such as the Louvre in Paris and the MET in New York, have one of Doeuillet’s garments.

 One of those museums is now in Geneva, Illinois!

-Be among the very first to see the gown at an exclusive cocktail party on April 18, 2026 (details below).
+Be among the very first to see the gown on April 18, 2026 (details below).

 EXCLUSIVE First Look